gborreson/fadecandy-spacesquid/readme.md

 **[Using VNC on the Pi](https://www.realvnc.com/docs/raspberry-pi.html)**: The other headless route is to actually use a GUI, run Processing 3.0+ and play your sketch within that application.
 You then connect via a VNC client from a laptop or smartphone to get things running.
 When I tried this route, I found RealVNC from my phone as a reliable-enough client.

 **[Using a Pi 3 as a Wireless Access Point](https://frillip.com/using-your-raspberry-pi-3-as-a-wifi-access-point-with-hostapd/)**: I used my own self-contained Wi-Fi network to eliminate reliance on spotty Wi-Fi on site.
 I was able to fully test everything from home, so all I needed on arrival was power.

+**[LEDs from Shenzhen Rita Lighting Ltd](https://www.aliexpress.com/item/Addressable-DC5V-WS2812B-IP68-pixel-node-epoxy-resin-filled-50pcs-a-string-transparent-cover/32366638195.html)**: I wanted something waterproofed and pre-wired (to save a lot of soldering time) in lengths the FadeCandy can use (=<64 LEDs).
+The throughhole mount was useful for the clamshell, and the 10cm spacing made the illusion of glowing suckers in the tentacles.
+The IP68 waterproofing was handy, as the site was quite humid, had prolonged rainstorms and the structure was not perfectly water-tight.
+I used both the clear (for the clamshell) and diffused (for the tentacles) options.